awsdocs/amazon-route53-docs/doc_source/resolver-dns-firewall-managed-domain-lists.md

 + `AWSManagedDomainsMalwareDomainList` – – Domains associated with sending malware, hosting malware, or distributing malware\.
 + `AWSManagedDomainsBotnetCommandandControl` – Domains associated with controlling networks of computers that are infected with spamming malware\.

 Managed domain lists cannot be downloaded or browsed\.
 To protect intellectual property, you can't view or edit the individual domain specifications within a domain list\.
-This restriction also helps to prevent malicious users from designing threats that specifically try to circumvent published lists\.
+This restriction also helps to prevent malicious users from designing threats that specifically to circumvent published lists\.

 For more information about managed domain lists, contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.